StanfordDataCompressionClass/Fall23/logistics.md

 permalink: /logistics/
 ---
 ## Contact
-Please contact us by reaching directly on the staff email IDs with any questions, or by making a private post on ED for registered students.
+Please contact us by reaching on the staff email list: `ee274-aut2324-staff@lists.stanford.edu`, or by making a private post on ED for the registered students.
 Individual appointments outside OH can be made by directly contacting the respective staff.

 ## Course Staff